Keeper is fanatical about credential security and data protection

 Customer vault records are protected using stringent and tightly monitored internal control practices.
 Keeper has been certified as SOC 2 Type 2 compliant for over ten years in accordance with the AICPA Service Organization Control framework.
 SOC 2 compliance helps ensure user vaults are kept secure through the implementation of standardized controls as defined in the AICPA Trust Service Principles framework.

-Keeper is ISO 27001 certified, covering the Keeper Security Information Management System, which supports the Keeper Enterprise Platform.
-Keeper's ISO 27001 certification is scoped to include the management and operation of the digital vault and cloud services, software and application development, and protection of digital assets for the digital vault and cloud services.
+Keeper is ISO 27001, 27017 and 27018 certified, covering the Keeper Security Information Management System and Cloud Infrastructure, which supports the Keeper Enterprise Platform.
+Keeper's ISO certifications include the management and operation of the digital vault and cloud services, cloud security controls, data privacy controls, software and application development and protection of digital assets for both the digital vault and cloud services.

 FDA 21 CFR Part 11 Compliant